cristiansap/Cryptography/README.md

-# Cryptography CTFs — Collection of write-ups & challenge implementations
+# Cryptography CTFs

+## Collection of write-ups & challenge implementations

 This repository contains write-ups and implementations of Cryptography CTF challenges.
-It documents and demonstrates a variety of cryptographic attacks (both theoretical and practical), together with working exploit scripts and challenge implementations used for learning.
+It documents a variety of cryptographic attacks and scripts used for learning.

-> **Note:** examples and data are for educational purposes only.
-Do not use these techniques on production systems or without explicit authorization.

 ---